Greg-T8/PracticalAutomation/ch8-azure-automation/ch8-notes.md

 }
 Add-HybridRunbookWorker @HybridRunbookWorker

-The script [CreateHybridRunbookWorker.ps1](CreateHybridRunbookWorker.ps1) does the following:
-- Looks up the install path for the Microsoft Monitoring Agent
-- Imports the module `HybridRegistration.psd1` from the AzureAutomation folder in the install path
-- Runs the cmdlet `Add-HybridRunbookWorker`

-Note that this script depends on the output of [AzureAutomationSetup.ps1](AzureAutomationSetup.ps1).

 ### Issue: Machine is already registered as a hybrid runbook worker
 You will receive the following error when running `CreateHybridRunbookWorker` multiple times: